-National Environmental Policy Act of 1969 - An act to establish a national policy for the environment, to provide
+National Environmental Policy Act of 1969 - An act to establish a national policy for the environment, to provide for the establishment of a Council on Environmental Quality, and for other purposes.

 NEW STARTS PROGRAM

 A category of the Federal Transit Administration Capital Investment Program (49 USC 5309) that is used to fund new fixed-guideway systems, or an extension to an existing fixed-guideway system such as rail and potentially bus rapid transit.